 - Relies completely on the other three publications' data. - Although sample size is greater than in each source survey, data on small groups (e.g. minority ethnic groups) can still be unreliable or unusable due to small sample sizes and/or disclosure control. - Surveys were disrupted and sample sizes reduced due to COVID-19, the impacts of which are not completely clear yet.
+When 2021 data become available, we will investigate using them; otherwise we will make use of the 2019 dataset.

 Level of risk of Public interest profile quality concerns Low Medium High Low Statistics of low quality concern and low public interest.
 [A1] Statistics of low quality concern and medium public interest.
 [A1/A2] Statistics of low quality concern and high public interest.
-[A1/A2] [A1/A2] Medium Statistics of medium data quality concern and low public interest.
+[A1/A2] Medium Statistics of medium data quality concern and low public interest.
 [A1/A2] Statistics of medium quality concern and medium public interest.
 [A2] Statistics of medium quality concern and high public interest.
 [A2/A3] High Statistics of high data quality concern and low public interest.
 [A1/A2/A3] Statistics of high quality concern and medium public interest.
 [A3] Statistics of high quality concern and high public interest.
 [A3]

-The Public Interest profile has been set to "High" because these data will be used to validate population estimates for Scotland's Census 2022, estimates that will influence policy decisions in many areas including health, housing, education and employment.
+The Public Interest profile has been set to "High" because these data are being used to validate population estimates for Scotland's Census 2022, estimates that will influence policy decisions in many areas including health, housing, education and employment.

-The disruption to surveys during the COVID-19 pandemic has increased the risk of quality concerns to 'medium' due to the changes in survey format and reduced sample size.
-However it should be noted that the publication is designated as an Official Statistic which means the data meet the standards set by the Code of Practice for Statistics.
-Quality assurance of the data from the three main source surveys remains comprehensive.
+The risk of quality concerns has been set to 'Medium' as the 2019 and 2016-2019 are likely to have lost some comparability to our snapshot data from census day 2022.
+However, the publication is designated as an Official Statistic which means the data meet the standards set by the Code of Practice for Statistics.
+Quality assurance of the data from the three main source surveys is comprehensive.

-Data Supplier: National Records of Scotland (NRS) Supplier info: National Records of Scotland (NRS) is a Non Ministerial Office of the Scottish Government.
+Data Supplier National Records of Scotland (NRS) Supplier information National Records of Scotland (NRS) is a Non Ministerial Office of the Scottish Government.
 The purpose of NRS is to collect, preserve and produce information about Scotland's people and history and make it available to inform current and future generations.
 The NHSCR branch of NRS is responsible for maintaining the NHSCR, an electronic demographic database of all people born in Scotland, died in Scotland and those who have ever registered with a GP in Scotland.
-Data type Unit records Data Content: The following variables are included at an individual record level: First name Middle name Last name Previous names Sex Birthdate Birth country Death date NHS Number (Scottish, England/Wales and Northern Irish numbers) Person ID Postcode Date postcode was recorded Posting (indicates which health board the person has registered to a GP in) Supply schedule Bespoke extract on Census day, 20 th March 2022 Use of Data: Quality assurance of Scotland's Census 2022 at the individual level & validation of population estimates
+Data type Unit records Data Content: The following variables are included at an individual record level: First name Middle name Last name Previous names Sex Birthdate Birth country Death date NHS Number (Scottish, England/Wales and Northern Irish numbers) Person ID Postcode Date postcode was recorded Posting (indicates which health board the person has registered to a GP in) Time period covered: Data extract at Census day (20 th March 2022) Use of Data: Validation of population estimates.
+Production of an Administrative Data Based Population Estimate (ABPE) used for validation of population estimates for Scotland's Census 2022.
+Production of a linked administrative dataset used to: supplement CCS records in estimation, assist placement of records in adjustment, and for quality assurance of communal establishment population estimates during data processing.
+To assist the census cleansing processes: Remove False Persons, Resolve Multiple Responses, Edit and Imputation, and Overcount Correction.